Motivation Will Get You Nowhere

 If you want to continue on your path and complete your goals, then you will need to commit to two practices:

 Last year, I decided that I wanted to get fit and build my perfect body, so I joined the gym and hired a personal trainer.
-An incredibly difficult and long-winded goal that will take years and a lot of discipline and commitment.
+This is an incredibly difficult and long-winded goal that will take years and a lot of discipline and commitment.

 At that point, I was highly motivated and excited to be in the gym every day.
 Am I still like that 14 months later?

 However, I still go to the gym every day, even when I feel like this.
-It's certainly not because I'm feeling motivated; it's because I've created a habit where I go consistently four times per week and the anxiety of breaking this habit and the fear of hampering my progress is too extreme.
+It's not because I'm feeling motivated; it's because I've created a habit where I go consistently five times per week, and the anxiety of breaking this pattern and the fear of hampering my progress is too painful.